 “Jamie came to my office five years ago, and he had an idea about Spawn and we talked about it,” said McFarlane.
 “I never forgot him, and when I was writing this script, you sort of plug people in, and he was my visual guy and I never let go of him.
 When I got done, and my agents and everybody was talking about what actor, I said, ‘I’m going to Jamie first and until he says no, I don’t want to think about anyone else because I’ve never had anyone else in my head.’
 Luckily, he hadn’t forgotten either.
 I said, ‘Hey, I’m back to talk about Spawn again, and he was like, let’s do it.'”

-Todd McFarlane, creator of the original Spawn comic series and director of the upcoming Spawn movie, shared some more information about the project at a panel at New York Comic-Con.
-According to Deadline, the film will go into pre-production after the holidays, will start filming in February, and will be “dark and R-rated.”
+In October 2017, McFarlane shared some more information about the project during a panel at New York Comic-Con.
+As reported by Deadline, the film will be “dark and R-rated.”

-It sounds more like a horror film that your standard superhero fare, as McFarlane explained how the scariest thrillers feature a supernatural element set in an otherwise normal environment.
+Positioning the film as more like a horror film than your standard superhero fare, McFarlane explained how the scariest thrillers feature a supernatural element set in an otherwise normal environment.

 “The scariest movies, from Jaws to John Carpenter’s The Thing, or The Grudge and The Ring, the boogeyman doesn’t talk,” he explained.
 “It confuses people because of the comic book industry, and because they all default into their Captain America mindset, and I keep saying, ‘No, get into John Carpenter’s mindset or [Alfred] Hitchcock.
 This is not a man in a rubber suit, it’s not a hero that’s going to come and save the damsel.
 It’s none of that.'”

 Earlier in 2017, McFarlane announced at San Diego Comic-Con that he would write and direct the film himself.
 He seemed unfazed by the challenge.